ansys/pyaedt/doc/source/Resources/User_Guide.rst

 Modeler
 ~~~~~~~
-Object oriented Programming is used to create and manage objects in 3D/2D Modelers.
-User can create an object and change properties using getters/setters:
+Object oriented programming is used to create and manage objects in 3D/2D Modelers.
+You can create an object and change properties using getters or setters:

 .. code:: python